What does this qualification cover?

 - Differentiated learning materials tailored to every student’s needs

-- State-of-the-art laboratories for testing various scientific principles, techniques or experiments, including key processes such as distillation, chromatography, electrolysis and more
+- State-of-the-art laboratories for testing various scientific principles, techniques or experiments, including access to microscopes and other observational tools

 Links to workplace